 Types

-Nova has a static, inferred type system with algebraic data types, generics, and traits.
+Nova has a static, inferred type system with algebraic data types, generics, and protocols.

-• Option and Result: Option[T] and Result[T, E] are built-in enums, no null
+• Option and Result: Option[T] and Result[T, E] are built-in sum types — no null

 Concurrency

-Nova's runtime multiplexes fibers (lightweight green threads) across OS threads using a work-stealing scheduler.
+Nova's runtime multiplexes fibers — lightweight threads scheduled by the runtime — across OS threads using a work-stealing scheduler.
 You spawn a fiber with spawn and communicate over channels:

 }